 BOARD OF DIRECTORS

-Dantes Ha, Vice Chair (he/him/his)
+Dantes Ha, Board Chair (he/him/his)

 Dantes was born in Viet Nam and moved to the United States at the age of 11.
 Having lived in Frogtown for over 20 years, he understands firsthand the needs and wants of this community.
 Frogtown, while important as a transitional neighborhood for many new immigrants to St. Paul, has often been long overlooked in terms of social amenities.
 As a student of design and an architect in training, Dantes believes that community driven design is transformative and can help bring about justice, equality, and a better quality of life.
 This is why Dantes believes in the Victoria Arts Center; because it is a combination of his interest in community driven design and it is exactly the thing that will make Frogtown a better place |